pololu/arduino-ci/README.md

-# Pololu CI for Arduino Libraries
+# Centralized CI for Arduino Libraries

-This allows central management of the CI tests of Pololu's Arduino libraries.
+This allows central management of the continuous integration (CI) tests of Arduino libraries.
 It uses arduino-cli to install dependencies and then it compiles every example with every board.

 # Dependencies